mantidproject/mantid/Code/Mantid/docs/source/interfaces/Muon_ALC.rst

 Description
 -----------

+This section describes the three steps in the analysis: Data Loading, Baseline Modelling and Peak Fitting.

 Data Loading
 ~~~~~~~~~~~~

-The Data Loading step, provides an interface for the
-:ref:`PlotAsymmetryByLogValue <algm-PlotAsymmetryByLogValue>` algorithm,
-in which a sequence of runs are loaded through the fields
+In the Data Loading step, a sequence of runs are loaded through the fields **First** and **Last**.
-*First* and *Last*.
-All datasets with run number between these limits will be
+All datasets with run number between these limits will be loaded, and a warning message
-loaded, and an error message will be shown if any of them is missing.
+will be shown if any of them is missing.
+The input files must be Muon Nexus files with
+names beginning with at least one letter and followed by a number.
+In addition, the user must supply
+the **Log** data that will be used as X parameter from the list of available log values.
+Some additional options may be specified: the **Dead Time Corrections**, if any, can be
+loaded from the input dataset itself or from a custom file specified by the user.
 The
-user must supply the log data that will be used as X parameter from the list
-of available log values.
+detector **Grouping** is defaulted to **Auto**, in which case the grouping information
+is read from the run data, although it can be customized by setting the list of spectra
+for the forward and backward groups.
+The user can also choose the **Period** number
+that corresponds to the red period, and the number corresponding to the green period,
+if the option **Subtract** is checked, and finally the type of **Calculation** together
+with the time limits.
+A click on the **Load** button results in the calculation of the
+asymmetry, displayed on the right panel.

 .. figure:: ../images/ALCDataLoading.png
    :align: center